david-w/david-w.github.io/Future_Posts/lost_raid_config_dell_2800.md

 7. Check RAID config with Control-M when the RAID controller posts.

 All good.
 The server came up with the RAID config intact.
 At this point after completing the steps above, I'm confident that I could have just changed the BIOS config to RAID without disconnecting the drives.
-However, the part that said "data loss will occur" was enough to make me pause.